 Los Angeles: 34.052242, -118.251919

-Waiting in the hot smog outside a tall glass bank, a thin man with a grey beard said, “Buddy can you spare a dime.”
+In the hot smog outside the tall glass bank, a thin man with a grey beard says, “Buddy can you spare a dime.”

 Texas Panhandle: 35.0376503,-101.2065623

 After waking in another truck stop in the cold morning, after an hour or so of driving across flat open pale grasslands, the James Taylor tape reaches it’s end and automatically clicks over to the other side.
 As Sweet Baby James plays the road is suddenly lined on each side with leafless crystal trees, shining silver in the morning sun.
-At the next rest area we stop for a break at a truckstop.
-After taking a piss I walk over beyond the carpark to figure out the trees.
-Through some perfect timing of melting and refreezing the twigs and branches had become a core, coated in a half a centimetre of clear ice, melted and refrozen and layered in frost again surrounds the dark wooden core.
+We stop for a break at a truckstop.
+After taking a piss I walk over beyond the carpark to figure out the trees and snap off a twig from a branch that’s reaching over the fence.
+A half centimetre of clear ice, melted and refrozen and layered in frost again surrounds the dark wooden core.

 New Orleans Cool